Frequently Asked Questions about our biplane rides

-We have taken from 6 months to 92 years of age, although a child under 2 1/2 years old probably won’t remember the experiance.
+We have taken from 6 months to 92 years of age, although a child under 2 1/2 years old probably won’t remember the experience.
 I leave it up to the parents discretion.

-Where is the Biplane ride operation located when not doing events or being based at another airport for the summer on our calander?
+Where is the Biplane ride operation located when not doing events or being based at another airport for the summer on our calender?

 Between venues, we are usually based in Brodhead, WI.
 Brodhead is located in beautiful Southern Wisconsin’s dairyland 35 miles south of Madison and 35 miles north of Rockford, Illinois.
-We can do customized or standard rides here in Brodhead.
+We can do customized or standard rides in Brodhead.
 Give us a call to find out where we are.
-Our Biplane rides are weather and temperature dependent so we may be available early in the spring or late in the fall.
-Again, call us to set up your ride.
+Our Biplane rides are weather and temperature dependent so we may be available early in the Spring or late in the Fall.
+Again, please call us to set up your ride.

-No reservations needed at scheduled events.
-There is usually a first come first served basis.
+No reservations needed on posted calendar dates and times.
+We try to operate on a first come, first serve basis if you don’t have an appointment.
 If we get backed up with passengers in line we can sometimes give an approximate time the flight will take place.
 We are not responsible for missed flights and you may have to be re-scheduled for your flight.
 Reservations are needed in off times when not at a venue or being based at another airport for a long period of time.

 Is this really an antique airplane?

 Yes!
 It is a New Standard model D-25, built in 1929 and is an airplane designed specifically for the barnstormers of the era.
 It has been completely restored to better-than-new condition and is meticulously maintained in accordance with FAA standards.
 It has a Wright R-760-8 radial engine of 235 horsepower.